themesberg/flowbite/content/forms/timepicker.md

 </div>
 {{< /example >}}

 ## Drawer with timepicker

+Use this example to show multiple time interval selections inside of a drawer component to schedule time based on multiple entries (ie. days of the week) using the native browser time selection input element.

 {{< example id="timepicker-drawer-example" github="components/timepicker.md" class="flex justify-center" show_dark=true iframeHeight="880" >}}
 <!-- drawer init and show -->